jmdobry/CacheFactory/README.md

 // This cache will sync itself with localStorage if it exists, otherwise it won't.
 Every time the
 // browser loads this app, this cache will attempt to initialize itself with any data it had
-// already saved to localStorage (or sessionStorage if you used that). var myAwesomeCache = CacheFactory('myAwesomeCache', {
+// already saved to localStorage (or sessionStorage if you used that). var myAwesomeCache = CacheFactory.createCache('myAwesomeCache', {
   maxAge: 15 * 60 * 1000, // Items added to this cache expire after 15 minutes.
   cacheFlushInterval: 60 * 60 * 1000, // This cache will clear itself every hour.
   deleteOnExpire: 'aggressive', // Items will be deleted from this cache right when they expire.